JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `transferExpenditureViaArbitration`

-Updates the expenditure owner.
+DEPRECATED Updates the expenditure owner.
 Can only be called by Arbitration role.

 **Parameters**